MicrosoftDocs/quantum-docs-pr/articles/user-guide/host-programs.md

 <img src="../media/hostprograms_jupyter_wrapper_def_sim_crop.png" alt="Wrapper function and simulate Jupyter cell" width="550">

 This operation can of course be used similarly with `%estimate` and other execution commands.

+### Using Q# code from other projects or packages

+By default, a Q# Jupyter Notebook loads all of the `.qs` files in the current folder and makes their Q# operations and functions available for use from inside the notebook.
+The [`%who` magic command](xref:microsoft.quantum.iqsharp.magic-ref.who) lists all currently-available Q# operations and functions.

+To load Q# code from another folder, the [`%project` magic command](xref:microsoft.quantum.iqsharp.magic-ref.project) can be used to add a reference to a `.csproj` file for a Q# project (that is, a project that references `Microsoft.Quantum.Sdk`).
+This command will compile any `.qs` files in the folder containing the `.csproj` (and subfolders) and will also recursively load any packages referenced via `PackageReference` or Q# projects referenced via `ProjectReference` in that `.csproj` file.

+To load packages containing Q# code, use the [`%package` magic command](xref:microsoft.quantum.iqsharp.magic-ref.package).
+Loading a package will also make available any custom magic commands or display encoders that are contained in any assemblies that are part of the package.

+To load external packages or Q# projects at notebook intialization time, ensure that the notebook folder contains a a `.csproj` file which references `Microsoft.Quantum.Sdk`.
+In that `.csproj`, add the property `<IQSharpLoadAutomatically>true</IQSharpLoadAutomatically>` to the `<PropertyGroup>`.
+This will instruct IQ# to recursively load any `ProjectReference` or `PackageReference` items found in that `.csproj` at notebook load time.

+> [!NOTE]
+> Currently this custom `<IQSharpLoadAutomatically>` property is required, but in the future, this may become the default behavior for a `.csproj` file located in the same folder as the notebook file.